 - Data centers & data management

 The DRC presents opportunities for U.S. ICT firms to develop and market applications for mobile telephone users, to partner with local telecommunications ventures to expand their networks, and to offer cybersecurity services to businesses operating in the DRC.
-Due to poor institutional knowledge, the GDRC has relied heavily on international ICT firms to implement records digitalization and management projects.
-In 2015, Water Distribution Company (REGIDESO), the parastatal water distribution completed a data center designed to improve billing and payment for water services, relying heavily on American firms to execute the undertaking.
+In 2015, Water Distribution Company (REGIDESO), the parastatal water distribution system, completed a data center designed to improve billing and payment for water services, relying heavily on American firms to execute the undertaking.